Choosing a

 government.
 We also wanted a house that would be easy to maintain, and with a design that would accommodate us as we aged.

-We learned a lot from conversations with local residents.
+lot from conversations with local residents.
 One

 recurring theme was that the drama of the ocean blufftop was a great